 For the most part, yes: it is possible to stop tootsie stench.
 A treatment, to be effective, must be combined with a few common sense precautions.
 Daily habits are often to blame in the first place.
 That means that you need to identify an bad habits that may be contributing to your condition.
 When you do, you can move towards a permanent solution.

 - Hygiene plays a major role in overall health – and your feet are no exception.
 Make sure that you wash your feet well every day.
 This will wipe out odour-causing bacteria.
-You may want to use a
+You may want to use a natural soap together with an exfoliant to slough off dead cells.

 A renowned natural deodoriser, baking soda can and should be used in lieu of fancy sprays and powders.
 Simply sprinkle a bit in your shoes, over your feet and between your toes to keep sweat and odour at bay.